Bridgeconn/irvgltokens/README.md

 # irvgltokens
-Tokens from AgMT for IRVs in Indian GLs
+Tokens from AgMT 1.0 ( unique words only ) and AgMT 2.0 ( unique words AND phrases also ) for IRVs in Indian GLs